octobercms/docs/3.x/extend/lists/list-controller.md

 });
 ```

-> The array of scopes provided is similar to the [list filters configuration](../backend/filters.md).
+The array of scopes provided is the same as the [list filters configuration](./filters.md).

 You may also extend the filter scopes internally to the controller class, simply override the `listFilterExtendScopes` method.